 For graphics that have already been produced and that do not need to be recreated by the CHCF designer, please supply high-resolution art files following these guidelines:

-Editing Process
+Publishing Process

-The publishing process may have several stages, depending on the project.
+The publishing process has several stages.
 In some cases, a CHCF editor will be involved in the early stages of the scoping of the project, and will have input, along with the CHCF program officer, on the shape of the publication — for example, audience, content, format (infographic, issue brief, report, etc.).
 In other cases, the editor will be brought in after an outline has been produced by the grantee and will provide input.
 In the majority of cases, the CHCF editor is brought into the process when the first draft of a publication is delivered to the program officer.
-Usually the program officer works directly with the author for several weeks on the content before the draft is deemed ready for the editorial department at CHCF.

-Assessment (1 week)
+Assessment (1 week or less)

 Editorial Phase (2–4 weeks)